conneroisu/cpre281-finalproj/README.md

 - **WB:** The result from the ALU is written back to the destination register (`rd`).

 #### Operation Breakdown:

+The following provides a detailed breakdown of the operation of the `add` instruction in a MIPS processor, focusing on the key stages of the processor pipeline.

 ##### Stages of the `add` Instruction: